 Innovation, inspiring and beautiful homes take time to design.
 Architects need to present you with designs that creatively interpret the potential of your project to deliver value financially, technically and aesthetically.
-If you can, allow eight months prior to your ideal start-on-site date.
+If you can, allow a minimum of eight months prior to your ideal start-on-site date.

 The chart above shows the timeframe in month generally needed for a substantial residential extension and refurbishment.
 The time frame assumes submitting for pre-application advice to the council at stage 2 and not starting technical design until planning permission has been achieved.

 The brief for your projects needs to contain practical and aspirational requirements.
 Prepare as much as you can prior to meeting your architect.
 This will allow your architect to develop sketch designs, visualisations and models and inject your requirements into every detail of the design.
 Have a look at our article on writing a brief

 - What are your key requirements?
 This could be prescriptive minimum areas and room types or more general types of spaces

 - What doesn’t work about your home as it is?
 This is often key to understanding how you want to live

 - What is the feel of your home that you are aiming for through the refurbishment or extension?
 Gather images or projects by starting a scrap book for inspiration e.g. our pinterest board on London extensions.
 Include interior and exterior inspirational ideas.